What is a Super Visa?

 - Documents proving that your child/grandchild meets the low income cut off LICO.

 - Documents proving that your child/grandchild has private medical insurance.

 Letter of Invitation for Super Visa

 The letter of invitation is a formal letter inviting your parent/grandparent to Canada.
-The letter should clearly state then intent of invitation and a promises regarding taking care of your parent/grandparent.
+The letter should clearly state then the intent of invitation and promises regarding taking care of your parent/grandparent.
 This letter is to be sent to the person you are inviting who will forward the letter to the Canadian embassy in their country.
 The letter must have the following imperative information: